Michael McCormack (Australian politician): Anti-gay stance

-In 1993, McCormack published a controversial editorial in which he blamed homosexuality for AIDS and criticised pride parades.
+In 1993, McCormack published a controversial editorial in which he blamed homosexuality for AIDS and criticized pride parades.
 He wrote that "a week never goes by anymore that homosexuals and their sordid behaviour don't become further entrenched in society [...] unfortunately gays are here and, if the disease their unnatural acts helped spread doesn't wipe out humanity, they’re here to stay".
 He asked "how can these people call for rights when they're responsible for the greatest medical dilemma known to man – Acquired Immune Deficiency Syndrome?"

 The article was the subject of three complaints to the Australian Press Council, though none was upheld.
 In further editorials from the same period he said "I’m not sorry, why should I be?" about his views, and branded himself "homophobic".
 McCormack subsequently wrote a second editorial apologising for the first.
 His remarks resurfaced when he embarked on a career in politics, and he issued further apologies in 2010 and 2017, stating that he had "grown and learnt not only to tolerate, but to accept all people regardless of their sexual orientation or any other trait or feature which makes each of us different and unique".
-Despite his apologies, the controversy resurfaced after he became Deputy Prime Minister (2018-2021).
+Despite his apologies, the controversy resurfaced after he became Deputy Prime Minister (2018–2021).

-Advocacy for corporal punishment
+Advocacy for corporal punishment and the death penalty

-In other editorials, he called for the return of caning in high schools, saying "there is nothing wrong, in my opinion, with students [...] being given a 'stinging reminder' about how to conduct themselves", compared women's soccer to an "egg and spoon race", and advocated the death penalty.
+In other editorials, he called for the return of caning in high schools, saying "there is nothing wrong, in my opinion, with students [...] being given a 'stinging reminder' about how to conduct themselves".
+He also voiced support for the death penalty.